23 Aug Ask the Price

 - Ask others the price: It will really help you estimate the costs and benefits of something–a relationship, a job, a piece of clothing, a new project–if you can honestly discuss what you will have to invest to have what you want with the person(s) involved.
 Does this sound hard to do?

-Here is how to make it easier to ask the price of others:
+Here is how to make it easier:

 - Get comfortable asking yourself the price: